rackerlabs/support-how-to/content/cloud-servers/troubleshoot-copy-and-paste-errors-with-remote-desktop.md

 audit_date: '2020-06-11'
 title: 'Troubleshoot copy and paste errors with Remote Desktop'
 type: article
-created_date: '2020-06-010'
+created_date: '2020-06-10'
 created_by: Benji Ivey
 last_modified_date: '2020-06-11'
-last_modified_by: Cat Lookabaugh#
+last_modified_by: Cat Lookabaugh
 product: Cloud Servers
 product_url: cloud-servers
 ---

-This article describes how to troubleshoot copy and paste errors with Remote Desktop.
+This article describes how to troubleshoot copy and paste errors with Microsoft&reg; Windoes&reg; Remote Desktop.

 *This article applies to Windows&reg; 2008, 2012, and 2016.*